 This is a highly specific area of the law.
 Estate planning for a person with special needs comes with unique challenges.
 It’s important to consult a special needs attorney with deep knowledge of this process.

+If you’re in New York City, Westchester County or Upstate New York, talk to us at the Cuddy Law Firm.
 Let us help you prepare yourself and your loved one for a better future.